Hanger History, Family Crest & Coats of Arms

 - Emmett W. Hanger Jr., American Republican politician, Elected Virginia State Senate 24th District 2011

-- Charles J. Hanger, American Democrat politician, Alternate Delegate to Democratic National Convention from Pennsylvania, 1912; Candidate for Pennsylvania State Senate 3rd District, 1912
+- Charles J. Hanger, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Pennsylvania, 1912; Candidate for Pennsylvania State Senate 3rd District, 1912

 - Sir Mostyn Hanger, Chief Justice of the Supreme Court of Queensland, Australia